Does West Virginia have state overtime laws that are different from federal law?

 Does West Virginia have a minimum wage that is different from federal law?

 The minimum wage in West Virginia is $8.75 per hour, which is higher than the federal minimum wage of $7.25 per hour.
+Employers, however, can use tips and gratuities to reduce the minimum wage required to $2.62, which is higher than the federal tipped minimum of $2.13.

 West Virginia's minimum wage law applies to employers that employ six or more employees in any one separate, distinct and permanent location.